siva6030/CP386-A04/README.md

 Installation

 Copy code and put it in a nano file.

 Copy and paste sample4_in.txt into nano file

-Thgen invoke the code with the number of resourses you want
+Then invoke the code with the number of resourses you want

 Screenshots

 Individual contribution

 Worked on assignment alone

 Features